bmallred/prime-search/README.md

 --------------------

-Okay was playing with some silly ideas, and looking over my many FizzBuzz programs when I realized that they were the beginnings of prime searches.
+Okay I was playing with some silly ideas and looking over my many FizzBuzz programs when I realized they were the beginnings of prime searches.

-This is in a very rough state,  I am looknig to break this apart to use with threads and mpi now that I have aprox 3/4's of the numbers removed with the moduls and sqrt tests.
+This is in a very rough state,  I am looking to break this apart to use with threads and MPI now that I have aprox 3/4's of the numbers removed with the modules and SQRT tests.

 **
 Next step?
-Using the linkd list, use the list with a group of threads were each thread handles a node (or int) to run modulus against that number from a smaller and smaller list.
+Using the linked list, use the list with a group of threads where each thread handles a node (or integer) to run modulus against that number from a smaller and smaller list.

-Because we only want so many threads running on one heap, use of mpi to create more heaps will be required as the search grows.
-As the serach grows so will the lenght of time the threads are working on each node.
+Because we only want so many threads running on one heap, use of MPI to create more heaps than will be required as the search grows.
+As the search grows so will the length of time the threads are working on each node.

 The program is very simple:
  - it pulls a start:end point for search of primes